Blackpoll Warbler

 Key Features

-- Solid black crown on breeding males
+- Solid black cap and white cheeks on breeding males

 - Two prominent white wing bars